Adem Yavuz Arslan

-Adem Yavuz Arslan (born 1974, Silifke) is a Turkish investigative journalist, writer and television programmer.
+Adem Yavuz Arslan (born 1972, Silifke) is a Turkish investigative journalist, writer and television programmer.
 He is known for his work on the Hrant Dink murder case, deep state operations in Turkey, and his critical reporting on the government of President Recep Tayyip Erdoğan.
-Following the 2016 coup attempt in Turkey, Arslan faced prosecution and sought exile in the United States, where he continues his journalistic work.
+In May 2014, while serving as Ankara representative for the daily Bugün, he was appointed the newspaper's Washington, D.C. bureau chief and moved to the United States.
+Following the 15 July 2016 coup attempt, the closure of Bugün and criminal investigations against him over alleged links to the Gülen movement, he remained in the United States and has lived there in exile.

 Life and education

-Adem Yavuz Arslan was born in 1974 in the Silifke district of Mersin.
+Adem Yavuz Arslan was born in the Silifke district of Mersin.
 He completed his primary, secondary, and high school education in Silifke.
-He received his undergraduate degree from the Faculty of Communication at Ege University and his master's degree in international relations.
+He received his undergraduate degree from the Faculty of Communication at Ege University.